Failure to Appear in Court

 Rule 3.131(c)(2), Fla.
 R. Crim.
 Pro., provides that if the defendant fails to appear and is arrested, he or she is not eligible for a recognizance bond or any form of bond that does not require a monetary undertaking or commitment equal to or greater than $2,000 or twice the value of the monetary commitment or undertaking of the original bond, whichever is greater.

-Section 903.046(2)(d), F.S., provides that any defendant that has failed to appear on the day of any required court proceeding in the case at issue, but who had later voluntarily appeared or surrendered, is not eligible for a recognizance bond.
+Section 903.046(2)(d), F.S., provides that any defendant who has failed to appear on the day of any required court proceeding in the case at issue but who had later voluntarily appeared or surrendered is not eligible for a recognizance bond.

 The court, however, has discretion in determining conditions of release if the defendant proves circumstances beyond his or her control for the failure to appear.